ofmanybirds/ofmanybirds.github.io/kink.md

-# ofmanybirds.github.io

 We're into a lot of stuff.
-We've decided to start keeping track of it, on account of the fact that having that seems extremely convenient.
+We've recently decided to start keeping track of it.

-kink stuff google doc, look at that
+We're very interested in games that interact with sexuality in some way.
+We're not entirely sure why, but should probably give it some thought.